 Image Source: attilasnaturalstone.com.au

-Each role within the table shown above represents a unique blend of skills and environments, showcasing the diverse opportunities available within the stonemasonry industry.
+Each role within the table shown above represents a unique blend of skills and environments, showcasing the diverse opportunities available within stone industry jobs in Australia.

 Industry Description